Walter Heitler: Education

-Walter Heinrich Heitler was born on 2 January 1904 in Karlsruhe, Germany, the son of Adolf Heitler, a Jewish engineering professor, and Ottilie Rudolf.
+Walter Heinrich Heitler was born on 2 January 1904 in Karlsruhe, Germany, the son of Adolf Heitler, (Note: Not to be confused with Adolf Hitler.) a Jewish engineering professor, and Ottilie Rudolf.

-Heitler studied physics at the Karlsruhe Institute of Technology (1922), at the University of Berlin (1923), and at the University of Munich (1924), where he studied under both Arnold Sommerfeld and Karl Herzfeld.
-Heitler received his Ph.D. in 1926, with Herzfeld as his thesis advisor—Herzfeld taught courses in theoretical physics and one in physical chemistry, and often substituted for Sommerfeld.
+Heitler studied physics at the University of Karlsruhe (TH) (1922), at the Friedrich Wilhelm University of Berlin (1923), and at the Ludwig-Maximilians-Universität München (1924), where he studied under both Arnold Sommerfeld and Karl Herzfeld.
+Heitler received his Ph.D. in 1926, with Herzfeld as his thesis advisor.
+Herzfeld taught courses in theoretical physics and one in physical chemistry, and often substituted for Sommerfeld.

 From 1926 to 1927, Heitler was a Rockefeller Foundation Fellow for postgraduate research with Niels Bohr at the Institute for Theoretical Physics at the University of Copenhagen and with Erwin Schrödinger at the University of Zurich.
 He then became an assistant to Max Born in the Institute for Theoretical Physics at the University of Göttingen.
-In 1929, Heitler completed his habilitation under Born, and remained as a Privatdozent (unsalaried lecturer) until 1933, when he was let go by the University because he was Jewish.
+In 1929, Heitler completed his habilitation (Dr. habil.) under Born, and remained as a Privatdozent until 1933, when he was dismissed by the University because he was Jewish.